How much Tube drivers really earn as they strike over pay

 Economists have also voiced concern that the union action could deliver a £230m blow to the capital’s economy, with small businesses hardest hit.

-RMT warned that “fatigue and understaffing are a dangerous mix”, sharing in a post on X: “The Tube is operating with 2,000 fewer staff than before the pandemic so our members are working more extreme shifts (4 am starts, 1 am finishes) to keep London moving.”
+RMT warned that “fatigue and understaffing are a dangerous mix”, sharing in a post on X (Twitter): “The Tube is operating with 2,000 fewer staff than before the pandemic so our members are working more extreme shifts (4 am starts, 1 am finishes) to keep London moving.”

+A Transport for London spokesperson has responded: “The RMT’s claim that fatigue is being driven by 2,000 fewer people on London Underground (LU) is completely untrue.
+It is a wilful misrepresentation to suggest that numbers have reduced by that level.
+The vast majority of those 2,000 have merely been restructured into TfL divisions - for example, TfL Engineering - rather than London Underground divisions.

+“The actual reduction in LU roles is just over 200 compared to March 2019 and that is more than made up for by new roles elsewhere - for example, on the Elizabeth line.
+So, there are actually more, not fewer, staff working on TfL services than before the pandemic.”

 Underground lines affected are: Bakerloo, Central, Circle, District, Hammersmith & City, Jubilee, Metropolitan, Northern, Piccadilly, Victoria and Waterloo & City.